Types of Ventilation

 In the context of volume-controlled ventilation (VCV), the patient is administered a previously specified minute volume up to a maximum ventilation pressure limit (pMax).

 Tidal volume, respiratory rate, maximum ventilation pressure (pMax), and positive end-expiratory pressure (PEEP) can be set.
 Volume is supplied to the lungs as a function of these parameters until peak pressure (pPeak) is reached.

 In the subsequent plateau phase, pressure drops slightly until the end of the inspiration phase.

-Tidal volume remains constant, even in instances where lung compliance changes quickly.
+Tidal volume remains constant, even in instances where respiratory system compliance changes quickly.

 Indications for volume-controlled ventilation include neurological, muscular or lung diseases in which the respiratory musculature becomes weak, with the result that external support is required.

-The methods of volume-controlled ventilation include:
+The methods of volume-controlled ventilation include the following modes:

 - Intermittent Positive Pressure Ventilation (IPPV),